 Turkey isn’t just for Thanksgiving.
 Especially when you wrap it in bacon.
 Turkey legs are a great thing to keep in the freezer to add flavor to split pea soup, stocks or stews, but other than grilling or roasting them, I don’t do much else with them.
 This recipe is one for everyone you know...Read More →

 If you are following me on Facebook, you might have learned about the foods I’m cutting out of my diet for 90 days.
 Some see this as an exclusion list but for every food I can’t eat, I see dozens that I can still enjoy.
-I don’t take issue with a 90 day cleanse...Read More →
+I just got my IGG food sensitivity test results...Read More →

 A large turkey will serve a crowd and it’s perfect for a make-ahead, slow cooker dinner.
 For years, we have exclusively chosen turkey for Thanksgiving, or perhaps a large Passover gathering, but now, we’re serving it more and more.
 A few years ago I shared a recipe for turkey breast stuffed with apricots and quinoa which...Read More →